ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/spyt/read-transaction.md

-# Reading from a transaction
+# Reading and writing within a transaction

 {% if audience == "public" %}